ivanbgd/stock-trading-cli-with-async-streams/README.md

 - The goal was also to create a web service for serving the requests for fetching of the data.
     - We can send the requests manually from the command line.
 We are not implementing a web client.

-## Implementation Notes
+## Implementation Notes and Conclusions

 - We started with synchronous code.
 It was slow.
 - Then we moved to a regular (sequential, single-threaded) `async` version.
     - With all S&P 500 symbols it took 84 seconds for it to complete.
 - Then we upgraded the main loop to use explicit concurrency with `async/await` paradigm.
   It runs multiple instances of the same `Future` concurrently.
   We are using the [futures](https://crates.io/crates/futures) crate to help us do this.
   This uses the waiting time more efficiently.
+  This is not multithreading.
   This can increase the program's I/O throughput dramatically, which may be needed to keep the strict schedule with an async stream (that ticks every `n` seconds, where `n = 30` by default), without having to manage threads or data structures to retrieve results.